Madadeni

 Madadeni is a town in Newcastle, KwaZulu-Natal, South Africa, which falls under Amajuba District Municipality.
 On the outskirts of Newcastle, Madadeni is situated 16 km from Newcastle CBD.
 As of the 2011 census Madadeni has population of 119,497 citizens.
+Madadeni is divided into subs places referred to as sections Madadeni A-P.

+Education

+Madadeni has a total of 30 basic education schools, consisting of 20 primary schools and 10 secondary/high schools.
+Schools in Madadeni include Bethamoya High School, Phendukani High School, Siyamukela High School (one the few government boarding schools in KZN, with both male and female learner intake in it facilities), and Ikhwezi High School.
+Sabela Senior Secondary School is the only high school situated in Madadeni Section 5.